Wandering around: A bioinspired approach to visual attention through object motion sensitivity: Methods

 The Spiking Attention Control (sAC) obtains $P(x, y)$ from the SNN Proto-object model and generates the saccadic movements (pan-tilt) through a simple attention control model implemented using spiking neurons.
 The objective of the control system is to minimise the distance between the centroid of the most salient object and the center of the sensor's field of view.
 This is achieved by moving the center of the DVS integrated into the Speck device mounted on the FLIR PTU to \textit{foveate} towards the salient point (see Figure~\ref{fig:pipeline}).
 To describe this feedback control system, we use the Neural Engineering Framework (NEF)~\cite{eliasmith2003neural}.
 Since the camera is mounted on a PTU, we can treat the axis-aligned errors and controls separately.
 A proportional controller is used, defined as:

-The neural controller was implemented using spiking LIF neurons within the Nengo software package~\cite{bekolay2014nengo}.
-The controller was instantiated by solving a least-squares minimization for the decoder weights, $\mathbf{w}$, of a neural network with a single hidden layer, assuming randomly generated and fixed input weights, $\mathbf{e}$.
+The neural controller was implemented using spiking LIF neurons within the Nengo software package~\cite{bekolay2014nengo} and was instantiated by solving a least-squares optimization problem to determine the decoder weights, $\mathbf{w}$, of a single-hidden-layer neural network, assuming fixed, randomly generated input weights, $\mathbf{e}$.
 For the pan controller, the following equation is solved:

 where $h(t)$ is a synapse model (a low-pass filter), $a(\cdot)$ is the activity for the $d$ leaky integrate and fire neurons (bias term omitted for compactness) in the population representing the pan error, $\mathbf{e}_\mathrm{pan}$ are the randomly generated encoding weights for the pan controller, and $\varepsilon_{x} = x_\mathrm{obj}-x_\mathrm{center}$, is the control error given the current saliency input.
+Here we make explicit the term $\text{degrees\_per\_pos}$, which is the angular resolution.
 The same technique is used to solve for the tilt control weights, $\mathbf{w}_\mathrm{tilt}$.
 We exploit Kirchoff's current laws to compute the difference between the actual and desired location of the saliency maximum directly in the current injected into the neurons.
 For a fixed target location, this difference could also be encoded in the biases of the neurons that make up the controller.

 To avoid interference between the two control dimensions, a separate neural population is maintained for both the pan and tilt commands.
 Proportional control gains were hand-tuned to produce the desired performance.
-The final values of $u_{\text{pan}}$ and $u_{\text{tilt}}$ are obtained from the $cmd_{pan}$ and $cmd_{tilt}$ output commands of the sAC control as follows:
+The final values of $cmd_{\text{pan}}$ and $cmd_{\text{tilt}}$ are obtained from the $u_{\text{pan}}$ and $u_{\text{tilt}}$ output commands of the sAC control as follows:

-Where $\lfloor \cdot \rfloor$ represents the floor operator, $\alpha$ represents a gain control parameter that adjusts the sensitivity of the system's response to input commands.
-The same applies for $u_{tilt}$.
+where $\lfloor \cdot \rfloor$ represents the floor operator.
+The same relation applies for $u_{tilt}$.
 While this work employs a simple proportional controller to direct eye movements, these neural control techniques can be extended to more complex feedback controllers, including adaptive components (\emph{e.g.},~\cite{dewolf2016spiking,damberger2025adaptiveSSP}), although this is beyond the scope of the current work.